cerberus-ab/js-multi-threading-demo/README.md

 - [app](/app) - the main application suggests you to try different solutions of parallel computing in JavaScript;
 - [monitor](/monitor) - displays CPU usages and logs from main app's client and server.

 How does it work?
-Better to look at the diagram:
+Better to get a look at the diagram:
 ![block-diagram](/resources/block-diagram.png)

 To start both servers use: